CSIT321-BDI-Agent/BDI-Agent/README.md

 - Quick start: `docker compose up --build -d` from the repo root, then visit <http://localhost:3000>.
 - No Docker? `npm install`, copy `backend/.env.example` to `.env`, start MongoDB, and run `npm start` inside `backend/`.
 - Two-agent BDI planner (Agent-A & Agent-B) expands each logical move into four claw steps so the dashboard can animate, log, and persist every cycle.
-- Dashboard includes live stats, action log, intention timeline, saved-world replay, admin tools, and profile management.
+- Dashboard includes live stats, action log, intention timeline, saved-world replay, admin tools, profile management, and guarded authentication flows (accounts must be `active` to sign in).
+- Save prompts use an in-app overlay component so the experience is consistent across devices without relying on browser dialogs.

 ## Quick Start
 ### Docker (recommended)